-When you are in Womelsdorf - Robesonia, you'll notice that it is more blue-collar than most other communities in America.
-36.38% of Womelsdorf - Robesonia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Womelsdorf - Robesonia is a blue-collar town, with 36.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Womelsdorf - Robesonia is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Womelsdorf - Robesonia who work in sales jobs (9.18%), office and administrative support (9.10%), and management occupations (6.57%).

 Also of interest is that Womelsdorf - Robesonia has more people living here who work in computers and math than 95% of the places in the US.